Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 In a roofing emergency, time is of the essence.
 Every hour you wait with an exposed roof is another hour that water can seep into your home, damaging insulation, drywall, and personal belongings.
 When you call for help, one of the first questions you should ask is about their estimated arrival time.
 A local company with a dedicated emergency team will be able to respond much faster.
 They should promise to arrive quickly and install heavy-duty tarps professionally to stop the damage in its tracks.
 A swift response is the key to minimizing the long-term impact on your home and your wallet.

-Confirm Their Experience with Your Roof Type
+Ask About Their Experience with Your Specific Roof

 Not all roofs are created equal, and the method for tarping a steep metal roof is very different from securing a flat composition one.
 It’s important to choose a service that has direct experience with your specific type of roof.
 An inexperienced crew could accidentally cause more damage by using the wrong anchoring techniques or walking on fragile materials.
 Ask the company if they have worked on roofs like yours before.
 A team that handles a variety of residential roofing materials, from cedar shake to DaVinci Roofscapes, will have the knowledge to apply a temporary tarp safely and effectively, ensuring it holds up until a permanent fix is possible.